-Back in November 2019 the largest MacBook Pro gained a new design with a larger screen, but other than the outward redesign the 16in MacBook Pro kept the components of the 15in model.
-Those components date back to June 2019.
+Back in November 2019, the largest MacBook Pro gained a new design with a larger screen, but other than the outward redesign the 16in MacBook Pro kept the components of the 15in model from June 2019.
+It's high time for the 16in MacBook Pro to get an update, but what can we expect, and when?

 16in MacBook Pro: Release date